In Radical Candor (2017) author Kim Scott teaches techniques and mindsets to develop effective leadership and high-performance cultures.

 - Team: making sure the team works harmoniously together.
 And structuring the team with the right mix of superstars (wants to grow quickly) and rockstars (do great job without caring for career advancement)

 - Results: make sure the team stays on track, and that you have enough time blocked for strategic thinking and planning

 Your ability to build trusting, human connections with the people who report directly to you will determine the quality of everything that follows.
 Defining those relationships is vital.

-“Radical Candor” is dedicated to help managers develop those relationships.
+“Radical Candor” is dedicated to helping managers develop those relationships.

 The Two Dimensions of Radical Candor: Care Personally & Challenge Directly

 Caring personally means you care about the person.
 The whole person, not just about the employee “doing his job”, and not just him having a good career.

 Says the author:

 It’s not just business; it is personal, and deeply personal